jarihte/stablethread/README.md

 ## StableThread

-StableThead is a Solana PayFac.
+StableThead is a Solana Pay for SaaS.

 ### Providers
 * [Solana Pay](https://solanapay.com)